greg-raven/Impeachment-Chronicles/_posts/2021-02-13-donald-trumps-full-statement-on-impeachment-trial-acquittal.md

 Together there is nothing we cannot accomplish.

-We remain one People, one family, and one glorious nation under God, and it’s our responsibility to preserve this magnificent inheritance for our children and for generations of Americans to come.
+We remain one People, one family, and one glorious nation under God, and it's our responsibility to preserve this magnificent inheritance for our children and for generations of Americans to come.

 May God bless all of you, and may God forever bless the United States of America.